Catching electrons in action in an antiferromagnetic nanowire

-Category: Environment Hits: 2The electron is one of the fundamental particles in nature we read about in school.
+Category: Environment Hits: 3The electron is one of the fundamental particles in nature we read about in school.
 Its behavior holds clues to new ways to store digital data.
 A new study explores alternative materials to improve capacity and shrink the size of digital data storage technologies.
 Specifically, the team found that chromium-doped nanowires with a germanium core and silicon shell can be an antiferromagnetic semiconductor.

 Read more https://www.sciencedaily.com/releases/2021/03/210316183648.htm